helium/HIP/0009-lorawan-devaddr-routing.md

 - Corner cases should be dissected by example.

-We'd introduce new transactions to obtain/transfer/split 'address blocks', similar to IP address space.
+We'd introduce new transactions to obtain/transfer/split 'address blocks', similar to IP address subnets.
 These blocks should be available in some fixed sizes that are neatly divisible into smaller sizes (eg powers of 2, as in IP address blocks).
 The size of the allocation would affect the price required to obtain them.
-Allocations would consist of {Start and Size} (eg {0, 512} or {2048, 4096} etc).
-The blocks would be allocated contiguously, starting from 0, serialized into a total ordering by the blockchain transaction order.

 A new class of ledger entries would be added, in a new column family.
-These entries would have the big-endian starting address as the key:
+These entries would have the  starting address as the key:
 `<<Start:32/integer-unsigned-big>>` and the corresponding value would be the owning OUI: `<<OUI:32/integer-unsigned-big>>`.
 Big endian is used because we can take advantage of rocksdb's lexiographic sorting properties more effectively.